David McGee

 Biographic Sketch

 David McGee joined the EAPS faculty in 2012 and currently serves as the Associate Department Head for Diversity, Equity, and Inclusion.
-He has also led Terrascope, an MIT first-year learning community, since 2015, engaging an average 50 first-year students each year in exploring environmental challenges through project-based classes.
-McGee holds a BA in geology from Carleton College, as well as an MA in teaching and environmental education from Chatham College and an MS in Earth and environmental sciences from Tulane University.
+He has also led Terrascope, an MIT first-year learning community, since 2015; the program engages an average 50 students each year, exploring environmental challenges through project-based classes.
+McGee holds a BA in geology from Carleton College, as well as an MA in teaching and environmental education from Chatham College and an MS in earth and environmental sciences from Tulane University.
 He went on to earn a PhD from Columbia University in 2009, and was awarded a NOAA Climate and Global Change Postdoctoral Research Fellowship with a joint appointment at the University of Minnesota and the Lamont-Doherty Earth Observatory.
-Prior to grad school, McGee taught secondary school science for 6 years.
-At MIT, McGee has earned recognition for his outstanding contributions to teaching and mentorship, including being named a MacVicar Faculty Fellow in 2022, and a 2024 School of Science Teaching Prize for Undergraduate Education.
-He also serves on numerous committees devoted to issues of environment, climate, and sustainability, including the Environmental Solutions Initiative Faculty Advisory Board, the MIT Sustainability Leadership Steering Committee, and as Co-Chair of the MIT Climate Nucleus Education Working Group.

 Key Awards & Honors